Graveyard Keeper

-Graveyard Keeper is a graveyard-themed management simulation video game developed by independent Russian indie game studio Lazy Bear Games and published by tinyBuild.
+Graveyard Keeper is a 2018 graveyard-themed management simulation video game developed by independent Russian indie game studio Lazy Bear Games and published by tinyBuild.
+It follows an ordinary man who was transported to another world with a medieval-fantasy setting and assumes the task of tending for the village's graveyard while looking for a way back home.
 The game's alpha version was released for Windows in May 2018, followed by the regular release for Windows and Xbox One later that year.
 Versions for the Nintendo Switch and PlayStation 4 were released on June 27, 2019.
 It was released in Japan on February 6, 2020.

+A sequel, titled Graveyard Keeper II, was released in September 22, 2026.